PROST5FROST/Light-Dust-Neoforge/README.md

-# Light Dust
+# Light Dust Reforged

-Light Dust is a lightweight, client-side mod that adds floating dust to illuminated areas.
+Light Dust Reforged is a lightweight, client-side mod that adds floating dust to illuminated areas.
 Light Dust is built with interactive physics and high-performance optimization in mind.
+(I'm planning to introduce exclusive features not found in the original, such as compat with more mods & compat with dynamic lightning mods.)

 ## Features